Apple 27-inch iMac with Retina 5K display review: My god, it's full of pixels

 Colour accuracy is much improved on last year’s model, too.
 While the 2014 iMac achieved a Delta E of 1.8, this year sees that figure drop to 0.7.
 Flick between the iMac’s various preinstalled colour modes – sRGB, Adobe RGB, DCI-P3 – and you can expect a finely honed, colour-accurate performance whatever application you’re working in.
 The panel whips up 99.9% of the sRGB gamut, 86.1% of the Adobe RGB gamut and every corner of the DCI-P3 gamut, bar the most intense shades of blue and cyan.
 This is all very good news, if you understand what it means – and, trust me, it really is, even if you don’t have a clue what I’m on about.

 Is there a downside?
-Well, if you’re a professional for whom only the very best will do, then the iMac’s backlighting still isn’t up to the standards of pro-monitors.
+Well, if you’re a professional for whom only the very best will do, then the 27-inch iMac’s backlighting still isn’t up to the standards of pro-monitors.
 While the backlighting of money-no-object displays is designed to be consistent from corner to corner, deviating by as little as a handful of percent, the iMac is less rigorous – in my testing, it was between 10% and 16% dimmer in the bottom-left corner, and around 10% dimmer in the right.
-If you absolutely need a display that is consistent across the whole panel, then this isn’t it, but you’ll need good eyes – and some serious experience – to notice the problems in the first place.
+If you absolutely need a display that is consistent across the whole panel, then this isn’t it (it is worth mentioning that the 21.5-inch iMac with Retina 4K display is much, much better than its larger stablemate in this regard), but you’ll need good eyes – and some serious experience – to notice the problems in the first place.

 Oh, and by the way, if you fancy plugging in your MacBook and using the iMac as a 5K monitor, well, tough – you can't.
 Apple still doesn't support Target Display mode on the 27-inch iMac.
 Theoretically, Apple could have added Thunderbolt 3 to make that a possibility, but it didn't bother.
 Boo, hiss, etc. You can bet your bottom dollar that they'll add that feature next year, just to give you a nagging reason to upgrade, though.